SNICScienceCloud/technical-training/model-serving/README.md

-The tutorial will cover the following two topics:
+This lab will cover the following two topics:

 1. Dynamic contextualization and model serving in a scalable production environment
 3. Reliable continuous integration and development process